CodeMasterCody3D/Manual-filament-Change-Tracking/README.md

 3. Replace Hardcoded Username

 This repository uses cody as a placeholder.
-Run the provided script to replace all occurrences of cody with your username:
+Run the provided script to replace all occurrences of cody with your username--(HINT:VERY COMMONLY THE USERNAME IS ( pi ) IF YOUR RUNNING ON A RASPBERRY PI):

 ```sh
 chmod +x replace_username.sh